 What is an Investment Bank?

 This kind of bank serves as a financial intermediary, and it performs a variety of services for an individual, more typically for a company.
 Their focus is not on holding money for a client or saving money for a client, it’s on investing and everything that investing entails.
 The financial transactions for investment banks are typically significant and compounded.

 An example of a job an investment bank does is underwriting.
-This involves the act of an investment banker to sell and package security on behalf of a client.
+This involves the act of a certified personal banker to sell and package security on behalf of a client.
 Investment banks also facilitate mergers and corporate reorganizations, acting as financial advisors for institutional clients, etc. Their clients are typically pension funds, corporations, hedge funds, etc. Examples of popular investment banks are Barclays, Goldman Sachs, JP Morgan, Morgan Stanley, etc. Those who work for investment banks have specific careers.
 These include investment traders, financial advisors as well as salespeople.
 Investment bankers who work in the United States typically make large salaries starting at $75,000 and above, but the job is not without its long hours and stress.

 In the past, an investment bank could not be a commercial bank, as well, in the United States.
 More specifically, it could not accept deposits or make loans according to the Glass-Steagall Act.
 However, that act was passed in the 1930s but repealed in the 1990s with FDIC insurance remaining in place.
 Some investment banks, such as Morgan Stanley and Goldman Sachs had to turn into commercial banks during the 2008 economic crisis with permission from the Federal Reserve.
 After the disaster, investment banks had to undergo changes to become more secure for companies and organizations.
 Those changes are continuously being worked on.